phantranngoc/Python-KPIs/README.md

-# python
+Connect Salesforce + Sharepoint with Python
-Connect Salesforce + sharepoint to Python
+1. Set up the system